 Pictures by Lynne Damianos

-With a price tag of $2.9 million, this incredible residence with hangar, workshop, 3 car garage, pool, fireplace, beautiful landscaping and much more, is worth every penny.
+With a price tag of $2.9 million, this incredible residence with a hangar, workshop, 3 car garage, pool, fireplace, beautiful landscaping, and much more, is worth every penny.

 Number 7, the last one on the list, is a custom-built star-shaped hangar home featuring 2 big hangar doors for aircraft and a smaller one for other toys.
 The owner is able to hangar his Cessna T337 Skymaster, a Lake 250 Renegade and other cars and toys into his hangar home in Marcelona, Michigan.